Developing LGBTQ Education for Healthcare Providers: 5 Best Practices

 If you’re looking to provide better LGBTQ education and resources for your staff, you may be wondering where to start.
 In this article, we’ll go over the importance of LGBTQ education in healthcare and outline five best practices for implementing training at your facility.

-The Need for LGBTQ Education for Healthcare Providers
+Why Is There a Need for LGBTQ Education for Healthcare Providers?

 An estimated 7 out of 10 LGBTQ individuals report having negative healthcare experiences, ranging from the outright denial of care to various forms of harassment and humiliation.
 Ultimately, this also leads to worsened health outcomes and makes LGBTQ individuals less likely to seek care.